 It is not possible to get a complete and accurate number of the total number of individual children and young people who become homeless; either at the national or local level.
-The reasons for this are explained in Appendix 3 to this strategy which provides more detail about how levels of youth homelessness in Nottinghamshire were estimated.
 By our estimates there were at least 289 young people aged 16-24 who were accepted as being homeless, in priority need, and owed a full duty in 2010-11.
 At least 33 of these were aged 16/17 years old.
 In addition, there were at least 129 individuals aged 16/17 who entered Supporting People short-term supported accommodation services.
 The number of 16/17 year olds entering accommodation based services has remained at a similar level for the last 8 years.
 Over the same period, the number of young people aged 18-24 has continued to rise, with the numbers increasing by 28% between 2007-8 and 2010-11.

-The need and demand analysis undertaken to inform this strategy is outlined in Appendix 4.
-It confirms that the demand for housing support amongst young people aged 16-24 who are homeless in Nottinghamshire presents a significant challenge.
+The demand for housing support amongst young people aged 16-24 who are homeless in Nottinghamshire presents a significant challenge.
 NCC is not a Housing Authority and we must prioritise the use of limited resources towards those in greatest need.